Amorales1090/HELPING-HAND-HOPE-CENTER-/README.md

 # HELPING-HAND-HOPE-CENTER-
-Helping hand is an organization, That will help everybody in need!
+Helping hand is an organization, That will help everyone in need!